 - Pre-application risk assessment

-- Strategic bank selection
+- Bank selection strategy

-- KYC documentation preparation
+- Documentation preparation

 - Direct bank coordination